-In computer security, cryptography is one of several ways of achieving isolation, and is not one of the more important ways.
-In network security, cryptography is the main attraction - everything is done via message-passing (ultimately), so the only secure way to achieve confidentiality and the authentication needed for access control is through cryptography.
+In computer security, public key is one of several ways of achieving isolation, and is not one of the more important ways.
+In network security, cryptography is the main attraction - everything is done we message-passing (ultimately), so the only secure way to achieve confidentially and the authentication needed for access control is through cryptography.
 Security is a very difficult topic.